chyno/johnapi/README.md

 # johnapi
 Docker CI
- Learn how to user docker and Jenkins
+ Learn how to user docker and some Jenkins